Breakout (The Avengers: Earth's Mightiest Heroes): Part 2

-A flashback from 10 years ago reveals that Franklin Hall (Graviton) joined S.H.I.E.L.D, and was tasked by Nick Fury to recreate the "Super Soldier serum".
-However, the experimental reactor was pushed by Hall to critical levels and Fury ordered him to shut it down.
-Hall refused and was nearly killed when the reactor blew.
-Afterwards, he discovered while in recovery that he developed superpowers from the accident, unlimited levels of gravitational manipulation.
-Blaming Fury for the accident, Hall prepares to escape and wreak retribution on Fury.
-But SHIELD doses the room with gas, leaving Hall unconscious.
-He's then placed in high-level security within the underwater prison, the "Raft".
+In a flashback to ten years prior, Franklin Hall (Graviton) gained the ability to manipulate gravity following a failed attempt to recreate the serum that empowered Captain America.
+Blaming Fury for the accident, Hall sought revenge before being subdued and imprisoned in the Raft.

-In the present, upon the deactivation of all the super-prisons, Hall awakens unaware of his surroundings and demands to know how long he's been incarcerated.
-Baron Zemo tells him he's been here longer than him, and Zemo has been here for 6 years.
-Enraged, Hall now seeks vengeance upon Fury for the years taken away from him.
-Graviton apparently destroys Fury but it is revealed to be a robot.
-Iron Man's armor was damaged and he radios for a replacement.
+In the present, upon the deactivation of all the super-prisons, Hall awakens unaware of his surroundings, with Baron Zemo informing him that he has been in the Raft for six years.
+Enraged, Hall seeks vengeance upon Fury for the years taken away from him.
+Graviton apparently destroys Fury, who is revealed to be a Life Model Decoy.
 Thor, Hank Pym, and Wasp fight Graviton.
-Graviton hurls Iron Man into space and lifts Long Island into the air then drops it, but Thor is able to slow its fall.
+Graviton hurls Iron Man into space and lifts Long Island into the air, but Thor slows its fall.
 Later, they are joined by Hulk and Iron Man.
 With their combined power they attacked Graviton but he uses his power to hold everybody on the ground.
-The Hulk fights against this and Ant-Man causes an ant to bite Graviton's neck, distracting him and freeing the heroes.
+The Hulk fights against this and Ant-Man has an ant bite Graviton's neck, distracting him and freeing the heroes.
 The heroes unleash their most powerful attacks on Graviton and Wasp finishes him with a sting.
-They form The Avengers in order to catch the remaining 74 supervillains that escaped from the four prisons.
+They form the Avengers to catch the remaining 74 supervillains that escaped from the prisons.

 Broadcast

 "Breakout" was originally broadcast on Disney XD in the United States on October 20, 2010.
-"Part 1" originally aired on October 22, 2010 and "Part 2" originally aired on October 29, 2010 on Teletoon in Canada.
-Its broadcast was preceded by the release of a 20-episode online "micro-series" which introduced the individual heroes and set up the plot.
+Part 1 originally aired on October 22, 2010 and Part 2 originally aired on October 29, 2010 on Teletoon in Canada.